 Cheagles go by several names, including Beagle Chi, Chi-Bea, Beagle Chihuahua mix, and Chibeagle.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs, along with every other kind of dog, in shelters and breed-specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs, along with every other kind of dog, in shelters and rescues.
+So remember to adopt!
 Don’t shop!

 These adorable pups make great family additions for active singles or families with older children.
 If you are looking for a pup who is spirited and fun-loving, this may be your soulmate.

 See below for all Cheagle facts and mixed dog breed characteristics!